m-hassan-tariq/GulpJSForAngularJS/README.md

 		gulp.task(taskName [, arary of dependencies], function)

 	- Register a task
-	- dependecies are optional
+	- Dependecies are optional
-	- dependecies are executed in parallel not in sequential order
+	- Dependecies are executed in parallel not in sequential order
-	- actual task is executed soon after completion of depencies
+	- Actual task is executed soon after completion of depencies

+2. gulp.src

+		gulp.src(file path [, options])

+	- Fetch set of files to be modified
+	- Wildcard operators may be used to emit/add files
+	- Optionally specify options to apply to set of files (e.g. how much of path to be retained)

+1. gulp.dest

+		gulp.dest(output folder path [, options])

+	- Modified files are written to destination output folder
+	- Write piped files to new file or same file
+	- Optionally specify options to apply to set of output files or folder

+1. gulp.watch

+	- Used to monitor files when altering code during development

+		gulp.watch(file path [, options], [task name])

+	- Execute single or multiple tasks for the files matched with the file path
+	- Optionally specify options to apply to set of files

+		gulp.watch(file path [, options], CallbackFunction)

+	- Execute call back function for the files matched with the file path
+	- Optionally specify options to apply to set of files

 **Logical Module Division**